 In the evening's first half, the musicians segued directly from the relatively brief Bach fugue into the Shostakovich-as if this were a single work, the fugue itself a prelude to the profound reflection on mortality that the ailing Russian completed in 1974, just a little over a vear before he died.
-It defies belief that these four musicians are only in their 30s-not merely because of the individual and ensemble confidence of their impeccable technique and intonation, but even more in view of the interpretive depth they sustain and convey so persuasively.
+It defies belief that these four musicians are only in their 30s-not merely because of the individual and ensemble confidence of impeccable their technique and intonation, but even more in view of the interpretive depth they sustain and convey so persuasively.

-Mozart's arrangement-one of the byproducts of his Bach obsession that anticipates Beethoven's own immersion music-amplifies early in the contribution of each thread in the fugue.
-The Danish's admirable balance of voices made the sudden shift into the landscape dark. barren of the Shostakovich all the more arresting, beginning with the threadbare tones of violinists Frederik Øland and Tonsgaard Sørensen in the most minimal of dialogues.
-Norwegian cellist Fredrik Schøven Sjölin (the band's only non-

-Dane) laid out lean pedal tones that added to the effect of a vast, empty space, with impenetrable darkness looming beyond.
+Mozart's arrangement-one of the byproducts of his Bach obsession that anticipates Beethoven's own immersion early music-amplifies in the contribution of each thread in the fugue.
+The Danish's admirable balance of voices made the sudden shift into the dark. barren landscape of the Shostakovich all the more arresting, beginning with the threadbare tones of violinists Frederik Øland and Tonsgaard Sørensen in the most minimal of dialogues.
+Norwegian cellist Fredrik Schøven Sjölin (the band's only nonDane) laid out lean pedal tones that added to the effect of a vast, empty space, with impenetrable darkness looming beyond.